crowdfavorite-mirrors/wp-duplicate-post/readme.txt

 In the Options page under Settings it is now possible to choose what to copy:

 * the original post/page date
-* the original post/page status (draft, published, pending), when cloning from the posts list.
+* the original post/page status (draft, published, pending), when cloning from the posts list
 * the original post/page excerpt
+* the original post/page attachments (actual files won't be copied)
+* all the children of the original page
 * which taxonomies and custom fields

 You can also set a prefix (or a suffix) to place before (or after) the title of the cloned post/page, and the roles allowed to clone posts or pages.

-If you want to contribute to translate the plugin in languages other than English, there is a [Launchpad translation project](https://translations.launchpad.net/duplicate-post/) available (you can also send me an e-mail using the form on my website).
+If you want to contribute to translate the plugin in languages other than English, there is a [GlotPress translation project](http://lopo.it/glotpress/projects/duplicate-post) available (no registration required! — You can also send me an e-mail using [the form on my website](http://lopo.it/contatti/)).

 **If you're a plugin developer**, I suggest to read the section made just for you under "Other Notes", to ensure compatibility between your plugin(s) and mine.

 Thanks for all the suggestions, bug reports, translations and donations, they're frankly too many to be listed here!

-An example of use: I started this for a small movie theater website which I was building.
-Every Friday there's a new movie showing with a new timetable, and thus a new post: but sometimes a movie stays for more than a week, so I need to copy the last post and change only the dates, leaving movie title, director's and actors' names etc. unchanged.
-The website is http://www.kino-desse.org and the cinema is located in Livorno, Italy.

 == Installation ==

 Use WordPress' Add New Plugin feature, searching "Duplicate Post", or download the archive and:

+1. Unzip the archive on your computer
-1. Upload `duplicate-post` directory to the `/wp-content/plugins/` directory
+2. Upload `duplicate-post` directory to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to Options -> Duplicate Post and customize behaviour as needed
+4. Go to Settings -> Duplicate Post and customize behaviour as needed

 == Frequently Asked Questions ==